Steven-Galvin/ping-pong/README.md

 * A working computer or laptop with access to the internet.
 * Your text editor of choice if you want to open up and play with my code.
 * Latest versions of Google Chrome or Safari recommended as those are what I tested on.

-## Specifications

-* This program will take a user inputted number and display all numbers from one to the selected number
-  * Input example: 3
-  * Output example: 1, 2, 3

-* This program will replace all numbers divisible by three with the word "ping!"
-  * Input example: 5
-  * Output example: 1, 2, ping!, 4, 5

-* This program will replace all numbers divisible by five with the word "pong!"
-  * Input example: 6
-  * Output example: 1, 2, ping!, 4, pong!, ping!

-* This program will replace all numbers divisible by 15 with the words "ping-pong!"
-  * Input example: 16
-  * Output, example: 1, 2, ping!, ..., 14, ping-pong!, 16

 ## Known Bugs